Self-made millionaires are a rare & special breed!

 Self-Made Millionaires Have A Long Term View

-Given the data I just presented, it should come as no surprise that self-made millionaires have a long term perspective.
+Given the data I just presented, it should come as no surprise that having a long-term perspective is a habit of self-made millionaires.
 They view wealth creation as a marathon, not a sprint.

 I think this quote by novelist Robert Louis Stevenson sums it up well: